Certified Quality Manager: Job Description and Requirements

 Once the appropriate experiential requirements are met, applicants can register to take a test administered by the ASQ twice a year.
 The four-hour test consists of a 150-question multiple-choice segment and two essay questions.

 Those who pass the exam are granted CMQ/OE certification and must recertify with the ASQ every three years.
 Quality mangers can recertify by exam or submitting documentation of continuing professional and educational activities, such as teaching or taking courses, earning additional certifications or publishing papers, journal articles, or books.

 Salary Info and Job Outlook

 According to the BLS, the employment of industrial production managers, including quality managers, is expected to decline by two percent between 2012 and 2022.
-The BLS also reported the median annual salary earned by such managers as $89,190 in May 2012.
-PayScale.com published that the majority of quality managers earn between $45,191 and $108,072 a year, as of February 2014.
+PayScale.com reported that the median annual salary for quality managers as of December 2014 was $72,750.

 Related to Certified Quality Manager: Job Description and Requirements